• About

 Pro tip: get a side of hot honey if you order a pizza that doesn’t come with it.
 The combination of savory and sweet will want to make you devour every last bite.

-We were lucky to also taste their seasonal asparagus dish, smothered in a rich brown butter hollandaise and topped with bacon lardons.
+• Seasonal asparagus side, smothered in a rich brown butter hollandaise and topped with bacon lardons.
 I’m not typically a huge hollandaise fan, but this was probably the best rendition I’ve ever had.
-The beet salad was also a great appetizer!
-And if you’re a sweets lover, make room in your stomach for a cast iron cookie with ice cream.
-We had the butterscotch flavor and it was divine.

 I do also recommend dining on the patio if the weather permits.
 They’ll have gas heaters on if it gets chilly!